shaibruhis/FF-Hybrid-Standings/README.md

 Known Issues
 ------
 * If there is a more than 2-way tie for the 6th highest points it still gives all the people who tied .5 wins
+* Currently before week 1 of the season, the standings page looks exactly the same.
+I want to add all the other columns and fill them with 0s.

 Update Log
 ------